 Why use Skype Credit While Traveling?

-When you think of Skype you instantly think video calls, which it is and video calls are amazing but Skype has so many features on top of that.
-One of the many services we love is Skype Credit, which basically works like a calling card but much much cheaper and easier to operate.
-Since we are always traveling it’s a must to be able to make cheap international calls.
+When you think of Skype, you instantly think of video calls, which it is, and video calls are amazing, but Skype has so many features on top of that.
+One of the many services we love is Skype Credit, which works like a calling card but is much cheaper and easier to operate.
+Since we are always traveling, it’s a must to be able to make cheap international calls.

 What Is Skype Credit?

-Skype Credit is basically like a calling card, do those even exist anymore?
-You can use Skype Credit to call anywhere in the world both landlines & mobiles and even send text messages.
+Skype Credit is basically like a calling card.
+Do those even exist anymore?
+You can use Skype Credit to call anywhere in the world, both on landlines & mobiles, and even send text messages.

 How much does Skype Credit cost?